ME-ICA/tedana/CONTRIBUTING.md

 Remember to [clone your fork][link_clonerepo] of `tedana` to your local machine, which will allow you to make local changes to `tedana`.

-Make sure to always [keep your fork up to date][link_updateupstreamwiki] with the master repository before and after making changes.
+Make sure to always [keep your fork up to date][link_updateupstreamwiki] with the upstream repository before and after making changes.

 ### 3. Run the developer setup